-The movement of an object along a surface in the macro or nano scale is resisted by forces commonly referred to as friction.
-These forces are nonconservative and convert the kinetic energy of the moving objects into thermal or mechanical energy, as evident by the increase in temperature at the rubbing interface or squeaking noises.
+The movement of an object along a surface from macro-scale to nano-scale is resisted by forces commonly referred to as friction.
+These forces are non-conservative and convert the kinetic energy of the moving objects into thermal or mechanical energy, as is evident by the increase in temperature at the rubbing interface or squeaking noises.
 It is common experience that the necessary force to commence sliding a material is greater than that to maintain motion, and therefore the coefficient of static friction is greater than that of dynamic friction.
 It has also been observed that the range of values of frictional forces differ by orders of magnitude depending on the length scales of the applications, macroscopic or nanoscopic.

-As the French physicist Guillaume Amonton [1] stated in his empirical law of sliding friction, the friction force is proportional to the normal load, or if expressed mathematically
+As the French physicist Guillaume Amonton (1699) stated in his empirical law of sliding friction, the friction force is proportional to the normal load, or if expressed mathematically:

-Friction force = coefficient of friction
+Friction force = friction coefficient \times normalload (1)

-$$X$$

-normal load (1)

 In most cases the precise value of the coefficient of friction depends strongly on the experimental conditions under which it is measured.
 In addition, a second law of friction states that friction force is independent of the apparent area of contact between the two surfaces.
-Charles Augustin de Coulomb, also, stated in his third law of macroscopic friction, that friction force is independent of sliding velocity.
+Moreover, Charles Augustin de Coulomb stated in his third law of macroscopic friction that friction force is independent of sliding velocity.
 The coefficient of dynamic friction is expected to be nearly independent of ordinary sliding velocities, and similar behaviour is exhibited for temperature changes, unless phase transformations appear at the interface.

-All three laws of friction, although not holding in every condition of stress, temperature, velocity and length scale, have far outlived a number of theoretical attempts to provide a clear explanation of the phenomenon as well as a unified theory for friction in both the macroscopic and the microscopic level.
-The difficulty in identifying the origin and method of development of friction at microscopic level lies with the enormous number of contacts which develop over time and are difficult to characterise.
+All three laws of friction, although not holding in every condition of stress, temperature, velocity and length scale, have far outlived a number of theoretical attempts to provide a clear explanation of the phenomenon as well as a unified theory for friction in both macroscopic the microscopic levels.

-Initial attempts, by Amontons and Coulomb among others, assumed that mechanical interlocking between rigid or elastically deforming asperities are responsible for the frictional force and the consequent mechanical wear and heat generation.
+Initial attempts, by Amonton and Coulomb among others, assumed that mechanical interlocking between rigid or elastically deforming asperities are responsible for the frictional force and the consequent mechanical wear and heat generation.
 This model assumes two bodies which perform both longitudinal and transverse motion at the same time; work is performed by normal load after the upper body has returned to its lowest position, and all of the potential energy is recovered.
 Unfortunately, macroscopic observations may not be in agreement with this theory as highly polished and smooth surfaces are necessary for cold welding and do not necessarily show low friction.
-An additional problem for this theory, is that adsorbed films change friction by orders of magnitude while maintaining the same roughness of the surface.
+An additional problem for this theory is that adsorbed films change friction by orders of magnitude while maintaining the same roughness of the surface.

-A more successful model was proposed in the 1950s by Bowden and Tabor [2] which connected asperities and molecular adhesion.
-The actual area of contact is much smaller that the apparent area of contact by a factor of 10.
-Even so, surfaces do rest on each other on asperities which exhibit local yielding.
+A more successful model was proposed in the by Bowden and Tabor (1950) which connected asperities and molecular adhesion.
+The actual area of contact is much smaller that the apparent area of contact by a factor of 104.
+Even so, surfaces do rest on each other on asperities, which exhibit local yielding.
 When surfaces move relative to each other these bonds are damaged while new are formed, with friction being related to the shear strength of the material.
-Assuming that the normal pressure at the interface is independent of the normal load, then the friction coefficient can be estimated as
+Assuming that normal pressure at the interface is independent of the normal load, the friction coefficient can be estimated as:

-Friction coefficient = shear strength / pressure $$(2)$$
+Friction coefficient =

+$$\frac{\text{shear strength}}{\text{pressure}}$$

+(2)